Wenzhou

-The city, then known as Yungkia (永嘉, Yǒngjiā), was a prosperous foreign treaty port, which remains well-preserved today.
-It is situated in a mountainous region and, as a result, has been isolated for most of its history from the rest of the country, making the local culture and language very distinct not only from the rest of China but from neighbouring areas as well.
-The city is also the native land of many emigrants to Europe and the United States, with many of these Wenzhounese emigrants being entrepreneurs who start restaurants, retail and wholesale businesses in their adopted countries.
-Wenzhou people make up a large number of ethnic Chinese residents of Italy, where in some regions such as Tuscany, they comprise 90% of all Chinese residents.
-Significant concentrations of Wenzhounese people can also be found across New York City as well as in France and Spain.
+During the 19th century, the progenitor city of modern Wenzhou was known as Yungkia (永嘉, Yǒngjiā), a prosperous foreign treaty port that remains well-preserved today.
+Being situated in the mountains, it has been isolated for most of its history from the rest of the country, making its local culture and language, known as Wenzhounese, particularly distinct, even from its direct neighbours.
+The city is also the native land of many emigrants to Europe and the United States, with many Wenzhounese immigrants abroad becoming entrepreneurs, restaurateurs, and retail and wholesale businesspeople in their adopted countries.
+Wenzhou people make up a large proportion of the Chinese residents in Italy, constituting approximately 90% of Tuscany's Chinese population.
+Significant concentrations of Wenzhounese also live in New York City, as well as across France and Spain.

 History

 Ancient history

-Wenzhou has a history which traces back to about 2500 BC, when it became known for its pottery production as one of the cities of origin of celadon in ancient China.
+The area that would become Wenzhou has archeological artifacts tracing back to around 2500 BC, when it became known for its pottery production, and as one of the origins of celadon in ancient China.
+The Ouyue culture developed into the Kingdom of Dong'ou, with a history dating back more than 2,200 years.
+Due to its relatively isolated geography, the culture of Dong'ou tended in ancient times to often at first develop according to local patterns.

-Wenzhou was the capital of the ancient Dong'ou Kingdom which existed from 191 BC until it was conquered by Minyue Kingdom in 138 BC.

 Imperial China

-In the early second century BC, shortly after the destruction of the Qin dynasty, military and political leader Zou Yao (驺摇) of Wenzhou helped the emperor Gaozu of Han, the first emperor of the Han Dynasty, defeat the prominent warlord Xiang Yu of the Chu.
-After the victory, emperor Hui of Han, the second emperor of the Han dynasty named Zhou Yao the King of Dong'ou (Wenzhou), and under the administration of Emperor Hui, Wenzhou became the capital of the Dong'ou Kingdom in the modern-day area of southern Zhejiang.
+In the early second century BC, shortly after the destruction of the Qin dynasty, military and political leader Zou Yao (驺摇) of Wenzhou helped Emperor Gaozu of Han, the first emperor of the Han Dynasty, defeat the prominent Chu warlord Xiang Yu.
+After the victory, Gaozu's son Hui named Zhou Yao as the king of the Dong'ou kingdom, with its new capital near present-day Wenzhou.
+This polity would last from 191 BC until it was conquered by the Minyue kingdom in 138 BC.

-Around 760AD, the founding emperor of the Tang dynasty, Emperor Gaozu of Tang first used the current name of Wenzhou because of the city's mild weather.

-The city walls were built in the tenth century, and the seven gates were erected in 1598.
+The city walls were built in the 10th century, and its seven gates were erected in 1598.

 Modern era

 Throughout its history, Wenzhou's traditional economic role has been as a port giving access to the mountainous interior of southern Zhejiang Province.
 In early European sources, the name Wenzhou-Fu or -Foo was often transcribed Ouen-tcheou-fou or Wen-tcheou after the accounts of French-speaking missionaries.
-In 1876, Wenzhou was opened for tea exports, but no foreign settlement was ever established there.
+In 1876, Wenzhou opened for tea exports, which led to a significant Wenzhounese diaspora of merchants in France, but no foreign settlement was ever established there.
 Between 1937 and 1942, during the Second Sino-Japanese War (i.e., World War II), Wenzhou achieved importance as one of the few ports still under Chinese control.
 It declined in the later years of the war, but began to recover after coastal trade along the Zhejiang coast was re-established in 1955.